Alonzo Clayton: Other Financial Difficulties

-Later Years
+Later years

 By the start of the 20th century, opportunities to ride for African-Americans soon vanished as stable owners switched to using white riders only.
 Within a few years, African-American jockeys, who had dominated racing for centuries and who had played a major role in bringing Thoroughbred racing to the forefront of American sport, were forced out of the business.
 Since 1909, no African-American jockey has ridden a winner in any major American Graded stakes race.

 An 1896 report and a 1900 report in the Brooklyn Daily Eagle stated that Clayton planned to join other black jockeys riding in Europe but no records have been found to confirm he actually went there.
 Clayton moved west to try to find work, and was riding in Butte, Montana, and Memphis, Tennessee, before moving to Vancouver, British Columbia, where it is not known if he was a jockey or a businessman.

 Clayton lived his last few years in California where he worked as a hotel bellhop.
-He died at age forty on March 17, 1917, of chronic pulmonary tuberculosis.
+He died at age forty one on March 17, 1917, of chronic pulmonary tuberculosis.
 He is buried at Evergreen Cemetery in Los Angeles.

 Alonzo Clayton's accomplishments in racing were recognized by the Arkansas Sports Hall of Fame with his induction in 2012.